 Have you been told to investigate the Web Accessibility Accessibility Guidelines?
 Tom Babinszki set up a nice WCAG 2.0 tutorial that is a very user-friendly introduction to the large body of W3C documents.

-If you struggle with the alt and title attributes in HTML, you may enjoy this article by Steve Faulkner of The Paciello Group.
+If you struggle with the alt and title attributes in HTML, you may enjoy an interesting study of how different browsers handle the alt text alt and title content display in popular browsers, 5 January 2010 by Steve Faulkner of The Paciello Group.
 The problem is often due to different ways of rendering the information depending on the browser, so Steve did some testing, which may improve your understanding.

-There is a need to make video games accessible for disabled gamers.
+There is a need to "Making Videogames Accessible for Disabled Gamers: The Value of Brand Equity".
 This article discusses the benefits of using video games for people with disabilities, and why the video game industry should keep such customers in mind.
 Otherwise, "they are missing out on a great way to improve their games' brand equity."

 Able Gamers "gets" the concept of accessible games.
 They review games to determine how playable the games are for gamers with disabilities.
 It's a good site for game developers to monitor.
 An interview with Able Gamers' Mark Barlet explains why.